-- 4. The award of the 'Recognised Qualification' (RQ) in osteopathy, by an Osteopathic Educational Institution, means that the holder is capable of practising, without supervision, to the standards expected in the GOsC's Osteopathic Practice Standards.
-The RQ means that the student is 'fit to practise'.
-The standards are available on our website: http://www.osteopathy.org.uk/standards/osteopathic-practice/. - 5.
+- 4. The role of the osteopathic educational institution is to ensure that only students who meet the required competence, conduct and ethical standards set out in the Osteopathic Practice Standards are awarded a recognised qualification. - 5.
 Once the RQ has been awarded, a student may apply for registration and entry to the GOsC Register, subject to satisfying character and health requirements2.
 If no additional information is available to the GOsC, it would not normally expect to refuse registration to a person who has been awarded the RQ.

-&lt;sup>1 S3(1) Osteopaths Act 1993, as amended by The Health and Social Care (Safety & Quality) Act 2015.
+1S3(1) Osteopaths Act 1993, as amended by The Health and Social Care (Safety & Quality) Act 2015

-&lt;sup>2 See S3(2) of the Osteopaths Act 1993
+2 See S3(2) of the Osteopaths Act 1993